 This helps ensure that safe food and safe working conditions are provided for all employees and members of the public visiting these premises.

-The report will cover issues in priority order and will clearly distinguish between legal requirements and recommendations.
+The report will highlight issues picked up during the inspection and will clearly distinguish between legal requirements and advice.

 If repeated and/or serious non-compliance is found officers may also: